-Medium Term Project Name Project Description Project Cost Woodridge Trail Park to PR 210, west of Duke Street, then north west until the GRA.
-It will go south down GRA until PR 203 The trail will extend down PR 203, cross the rail tracks and then head north on Denis Street back to the walking loop/ trail head \$258,580 (unpaved)- \$644,800 (paved) Sprague Trail Connect the two walking loops by a link down PR 308 \$96,560 (unpaved) - \$241,400 (paved) Vassar Trail Trail will run from the park along Beaudry Avenue towards Boutin Street.
+Medium Term Project Name Project Description Project Cost Woodridge Trail This phase will create a larger walking loopextend from the walking look at the park to PR 210, west of Duke Street, then north west until the GRA.
+It will go south down GRA until PR 203 The trail will extend down PR 203, cross the rail tracks and then head north on Denis Street back to the walking loop/ trail head.
+Priority will be given to the trail north of the rail line. \$371,120 (unpaved)- \$926,300 (paved) Sprague Trail This phase will connect the two walking loops by a link. \$78,280 (unpaved) - \$194,200 (paved) Vassar Trail This phase will extend the trail from the park along Beaudry Avenue towards Boutin Street.
 Then south down Boutin Street towards the government road allowance.
-West of GRA for one mile then north at GRA until Beaudry Avenue. \$160,920 (unpaved)- \$402,300 (paved) Sandilands Trail East from the park until the mile road.
+West of GRA for one mile then north at GRA until Beaudry Avenue. \$174,800 (unpaved)- \$435,500 (paved) Sandilands Trail This phase will extend east from the park until the mile road.
 The trail turns north until the next mile road and loops back south again.
-There was additional \$289,680 (unpaved) - \$724,200 (paved)

-demand to bring the trail further south and extend the trail.
-Middlebro Trail Centre Avenue east until the mile road.
+There was additional demand to bring the trail further south and extend the trail to access the post boxes. \$162,920(unpaved) - \$404,300 (paved) Middlebro Trail This phase will extend the trail along Centre Avenue east until the mile road.
 At the mile road the trail turns north until Middlebro Avenue, runs along Middlebro until Main Street.
-At Main Street the trail turns south to reconnect with Centre Avenue. \$160,920 (unpaved) - \$402,300 (paved) South Junction Trail Loop 1 mile down Fraser Avenue, south down GRA, cross #12, then west down GRA for one mile, then north up Main Street until Fraser Avenue. \$258,500 (unpaved) - \$644,500 (paved)
+At Main Street the trail turns south to reconnect with Centre Avenue. \$86,000 (unpaved) - \$213,500 (paved) South Junction Trail Loop 1 mile down Fraser Avenue, south down GRA, cross #12, then west down GRA for one mile, then north up Main Street until Fraser Avenue. \$130,720 (unpaved) - \$323,800 (paved) Piney Trail The medium term phase will extend the trail along the Municipal road which runs south of the community centre and curves east to connect to PR 89.
+The trail will run north along PR 89 until it connects with the Municipal Drain.
+The trail will follow the drainage easement west and south until the trail reconnects at the community centre.
+A trail along Blueberry Street will create another smaller trail within the trail. \$104,000 (unpaved) - \$258,500 (paved)

-Part 7: Capital Trail Funding Opportunities
+Part 7: Land Acquisition and Funding